Vikas0693/kudvenkat-angular/readme-tutorial.md

     e)Routing Module:
     f)Home & pageNotFound component created with ng g c home --flat.
 Where flat does not create folder g)Added Error Handling when list of employee is not showned

+Video 32: Refactoring our code
+    a)Organized imports in app.module.ts
+    b)Creating Employee module using 'ng g m employee/employee --flat -m app' where flat tells to not create any folder and -m tells to import our employee module in app module c)Removed ReactiveFormsModule from app.module as no component of module in app.module uses that d)added ReactiveFormsModule to EmployeeModule as we have employee related component in that which used formGroupName and formGroup in component.html e)To export EmployeeComponent or ReactiveFormsModule to be reused by other modules use export:[] in employee.module